hdmf-dev/hdmf-schema-language/source/description.rst

 The specification of datasets looks quite similar to attributes and groups.
 Similar to attributes, datasets describe the storage of arbitrary n-dimensional array data.
-However, in conrast to attributes, datasets are not associated with a specific parent group or dataset object but are (similar to groups) primary data objects (and as such typically manage larger data than attributes).
+However, in contrast to attributes, datasets are not associated with a specific parent group or dataset object but are (similar to groups) primary data objects (and as such typically manage larger data than attributes).
 The key/value pairs that make up a dataset specification are described in more detail next in Section